 Forms of identity theft include using stolen payment-card information to make a purchase; taking control of existing accounts with banks and online payments platforms such as PayPal; and opening new accounts with online sites such as eBay and Amazon, mobile carriers or utilities.

-Identity theft has been the No. 1 consumer complaint filed with the Federal Trade Commission for nearly 20 years.
-More than 17 million people were victims of identity theft in 2014, according to the latest report from the federal Bureau of Justice Statistics.
-It's also big money for the thieves, with Javelin Strategy and Research estimating $18 billion in identity theft-related losses in the United States for 2013.
+Identity theft has been one of the top three consumer complaints filed with the Federal Trade Commission for many years.
+More than 26 million people were victims of identity theft in 2016, according to the latest report from the federal Bureau of Justice Statistics.
+It's also big money for the thieves, with Javelin Strategy and Research estimating $16 billion in identity theft-related losses in the United States for 2016.

-"The situation around credit card and identity theft is getting worse, and shows no signs in the near or intermediate term of getting any better," said Christopher Budd, a threat-communications manager at Tokyo-based anti-virus company Trend Micro.
+"The situation around credit card and identity theft is getting worse, and shows no signs in the near or intermediate term of getting any better," said Christopher Budd, a senior manager of threat communications at Palo Alto networks in Santa Clara, California.

 Identity theft can happen to anyone — there's no single group that is more or less susceptible to being victimized.